-There’s a thousand year tradition that Japanese pass their family crests from generation to generation.
+There’s a thousand-year tradition that the Japanese pass their family crests from generation to generation.
 The family crest is called “Kamon” in Japanese, which could be seen everywhere in Japan.
-Kamons are symbols for each family in Japan from general family to royal family.
+Kamons are symbols for each family in Japan from general family to the royal family.

 “Monsho Uwaeshi” – They are Japanese family crest artisans who are highly experienced in designing a new yet traditional pattern.
 They are the torchbearers of this beautiful culture to the later generations to come.

 We were truly fortunate to have an opportunity to interview with two Japanese family crest artisans at their studio and they welcomed us warmly.

 Their design studio is located in the heart of old Tokyo.
 A well-decorated old Japanese-style house interior which they created themselves from buying materials on the internet, makes you feel excited at its design and your back straight at the same time.

 Monsho Uwaeshi – The Japanese Family Crest Artisans

 Noren (shop curtain) of Kyogen, the family crest design studio

 Shoryu Hatoba and Yoji Hatoba, the Japanese family crest artisans work at their studio in Ueno, Tokyo.

 Shoryu is the 3rd generation of Monsho Uwaeshi, began his career as a traditional Japanese family crest artisan.
 His father was the one who developed the framed family crest.